 Writing a thank you card involves a card, an envelope, a stamp, a pen, and a mailing address.
 Have all of these out the evening before so you’re ready to go the next day!

 4. Figure out what time you’ll write the card.

 I love writing cards as part of my morning routine.
 It ties in nicely with writing in a gratitude journal.
 Writing a card first thing in the morning improves my odds of getting the card written.

 As the day goes by, and other “stuff” gets in the way, writing thank you cards becomes more difficult.

 5. Practice habit stacking.

-Businesses are built through relationships, and handwritten thank you notes help you grow those relationships and cultivate connection with your prospects and customers.
+Businesses are built through relationships, and handwritten thank-you notes help you grow those relationships and cultivate a connection with your prospects and customers.
 They are a simple way to grow your business and you can even start today!

 And don't forget to share it on your favorite social media network, so others can start writing thank you cards!

 Finally, if you're interested in learning how to write back after receiving a thank you card, check out these blog posts: